C. Rajagopalachari

 Chakravarti Rajagopalachari (10 December 1878 – 25 December 1972), popularly known as Rajaji or C.R., also known as Mootharignar Rajaji (Rajaji, the Scholar Emeritus), was an Indian statesman, writer, lawyer, and Indian independence activist.
-Rajagopalachari was the last Governor-General of India, as, when India became a republic in 1950, the office was abolished.
-He was also the only Indian-born Governor-General, as all previous holders of the post were British nationals.
-He also served as leader of the Indian National Congress, Premier of the Madras Presidency, Governor of West Bengal, Minister for Home Affairs of the Indian Union and Chief Minister of Madras state.
-Rajagopalachari founded the Swatantra Party and was one of the first recipients of India's highest civilian award, the Bharat Ratna.
-He vehemently opposed the use of nuclear weapons and was a proponent of world peace and disarmament.
-During his lifetime, he also acquired the nickname 'Mango of Salem'.
+Rajagopalachari was the last Governor-General of India, serving until the abolition of that office upon India becoming a republic in 1950.
+He was the only Indian-born Governor-General or Viceroy of India; all previous holders of these posts had been British nationals.
+He was an accomplished writer and one of the first recipients of India's highest civilian award, the Bharat Ratna.
+He was close to both Gandhi and Nehru.
+He vehemently opposed the use of nuclear weapons, and was a proponent of world peace and disarmament, until his death at the age of 94 in 1972.

+Rajagopalachari also served—at different times—as leader of the Indian National Congress, Premier of the Madras Presidency, Governor of West Bengal (he was serving in this post when appointed by the King to take over from Lord Mountbatten), a member of the national cabinet as Minister for Home Affairs of the Indian Union, and as Chief Minister of Madras State.
+Rajagopalachari founded the Swatantra Party in 1959.